k3jph/ws2812b-spi-controller/README.md

 The controller requires three pins on the ATtiny85.
 The pin assignments can be changed in the defines, but the following shows the default layout.
-PB5 (Pin 1) shold probably be connected to Vcc through a resistor in the 10k- to 30k-ohm range.
+PB5 (Pin 1) should probably be connected to Vcc through a resistor in the 10k- to 30k-ohm range.

 ## Expected Connection Diagram